Skip to main content

 Ready to start improving employee engagement today?

-After years of working with companies that put culture first, we’ve learned a lot about how organizations stay on top of their game.
-One of the main things we’ve noticed is that they consistently drive meaningful change by doing less rather than more.
-They also take the time to communicate why a certain action is being taken.
+After years of working with companies that put culture first, we’ve learned a lot about how these organizations stay on top of their game.
+One of the main things culture-first companies do differently is that they consistently drive meaningful change by doing less rather than more.
+They also take the time to communicate to their employees why they’re taking a certain action.

 Do less, not more

-When it comes to improving employee engagement, these organizations don’t choose five, or even three drivers to focus on.
-They choose one.
-Maybe two, at a stretch.
+When it comes to increasing employee satisfaction, culture-first organizations don’t choose five, or even three, drivers to build their engagement initiatives on.
+They choose one, maybe two, at a stretch.
 This ensures that the actions they take have maximum impact.

-Finding a focus area takes discipline, but these three steps can help guide leaders at all levels of the organization:
+Challenge yourself to choose a specific focus area.
+These three steps can help guide leaders at all levels of the organization:

 2. Align: Encourage leaders to evaluate feedback with organizational objectives in mind.
-Then, prioritize a focus area that’s closely aligned to these.
-This way your focus will benefit employees and impact business success.
+Then, prioritize a focus area that’s closely aligned with that feedback.
+This way, your focus will benefit employees while contributing to business success.

-3. Vote: If you don’t get there with the first two steps, take a simple vote with the team.
+3. Vote: If you don’t find a particular focus with the first two steps, take a simple vote with the team.
 Start with the focus area that gets the most votes, but make a note of other potential focus areas to take on after you act on the primary one.

-Let’s say, for example, collaboration was identified as a high driver of engagement.
-You would start by framing your focus area as a forward-focused question.
-We find that the ‘How might we…’ formula is very effective.
+Let’s say, for example, you identified that collaboration is a high driver of engagement.
+You could start by framing your focus area as a forward-looking question.
+We find that the “How might we…” formula is very effective.

 For our example, the question could be:

-How might we improve collaboration across organization boundaries?
+How might we improve collaboration across organizational boundaries?

 At this point, it can also be useful to dig a little deeper with your employees to find the root cause of the issue.
 You could set up a quick follow-up survey about your focus area, or run an in-person workshop.